weibeld/airwave2db/readme.md

 Airwave2DB
 ==========

-This tool periodically (every 5 minutes) downloads the *connected devices* data of each access point (AP) from Airwave, and inserts it in the local MySQL database `airwave` (table `connected_devices`).
+This tool periodically downloads the *connected devices* data of each access point from Airwave and appends it to table `connected_devices` in local MySQL database `airwave`

-Each row of the downloaded data corresponds to a *connected device* of a specific AP.

 Organisation